Germany: Berlin Airport closes new terminal amid passenger plunge | DW | 21.02.2021

 When it finally opened in October, passenger demand was expected to outstrip the newly built capacity — prompting the rebranding of the nearby aging Schönefeld Airport as Terminal 5 of the new airport.

-After construction delays, it was intended to be used as Terminal 5 until the completion of a planned Terminal 3 in 2030.

-However, as the coronavirus pandemic cuts down passenger numbers, authorities decided to shutter the terminal pending further notice.
+However, with the coronavirus pandemic cutting passenger numbers, authorities have decided to shutter the terminal until further notice.

-"We're initially closing for a year, then we'll decide again," airport spokesperson Hannes Stefan Hönemann said.
+"We're initially closing for a year, then we'll decide again," said airport spokesperson Hannes Stefan Hönemann.
 "If things go well, we'll open the terminal again."

-The closure will save airport operators about €25 million ($30 million), according to a statement it released.
+The closure will save airport operators about €25 million ($30 million), according to a statement.

 -